tokkonopapa/WordPress-IP-Geo-Block/README.md

 ### Attribution:

-This package includes GeoLite data created by MaxMind, available from
+This package includes GeoLite2 data created by MaxMind, available from
     [MaxMind][MaxMind],
 and also includes IP2Location open source libraries available from
     [IP2Location][IP2Loc].